Help us Protect Maine's Forests. Leave your firewood at home--use local or heat-treated firewood!

-What Is Your Wood Hiding?
+What is Your Wood Hiding?

 Exotic insects and diseases that pose a serious threat to our forests can move on firewood.
 Insects and diseases can be in, on or under the bark of firewood or even within the wood itself.
 You often cannot see that pests are there.
 While an invasive pest may spread a few miles on its own in a single year, moving infested wood can spread the same pest hundreds of miles in a single day!
 Untreated firewood from outside of Maine has been banned.

 - Do not bring firewood from outside the state of Maine.
 Even within Maine, leave your firewood at home.